torognes/inf9380/cloud/elasticluster_examstuff.md

 elasticluster stop student00
 ```
 ## Install the exam version of Elasticluster on admin server

-Note: updated information about version will come here.
+We will use Maiken's fork of Elasticluster as of 2020-04-17: https://github.com/maikenp/elasticluster.git

-We will install the latest version of Elasticluster following the installation instructions from the [Elasticluster docs](https://elasticluster.readthedocs.io/en/latest/install.html#installing-development-code-from-github)
+If you compare the below instructions with the installation instructions in the course tutorial the sequence is the same, the only difference is the link to the source repository.

 If you followed the course tutorial you can skip the first line below.